-(a) Who may file. - Anyone may file a complaint against a practitioner, including aggrieved clients, adjudicators, DHS personnel, and other practitioners.
-8 C.F.R. § 1003.104(a)(1).
+(a) Who may file. - Anyone may file a complaint against a practitioner or recognized organization, including aggrieved clients, adjudicators, DHS personnel, and other practitioners.
+8 C.F.R. §§ 1003.104(a)(1), 1292.19(a).

-(b) What to file. - Complaints must be submitted in writing on the Immigration Practitioner Complaint Form (Form EOIR-44), which can be downloaded from the Internet.
+(b) What to file. - Complaints must be submitted in writing on the Immigration Practitioner/Organization Complaint Form (Form EOIR-44), which can be downloaded from the Internet.
 See Chapter 12.2(b) (Obtaining forms), Appendix E (Forms).
 The complaint form provides important information about the complaint process, confidentiality, and the kinds of misconduct that the Board can discipline.
 Complaints should be specific and as detailed as possible, providing supporting documentation when it is available.